HieuNgoGH/CS361/README.md

 --The programmer connects to the server.
 ![alt text](./connect_server.JPG)

---The programmer connects to the server.
-Then out of two ways to select planets, random or specific, the programmer sends the planet variable to the server.
+--Then out of two ways to select planets, random or specific, the programmer sends the planet variable to the server.
 ![alt text](./request_sample.JPG)

 Instructions on how to RECEIVE data from the microservice: